 Preliminary data: Identification of SDG8 genome-wide targets: A fast-neutron deletion mutant in sdg8, sdg8-5, was isolated previously in our lab in a positive genetic screen seeking molecular components involved in integrating light and sugar signaling [53].
-Overall, the sdg8-5 deletion mutant provides an ideal system to study genomic targets of HMTs.
-To identify its genome-wide targets, I performed histone ChIP-seq assays and detected a sharp and specific decrease of H3K36me3 marks in 4,060 genes in the sdg8-5 mutant compared to WT (Fig. 3B & C) (FDR<0.05, fold change>2-fold by SICER [68]).
+To identify its genome-wide targets, I performed histone ChIP-seq assays, which detected a sharp and specific decrease of H3K36me3 marks in 4,060 genes in the sdg8-5 mutant compared to WT (Fig. 3B & C) using analysis tool SICER [68].
 By contrast, the rest of the genome displays a wild-type amount of H3K36me3 marks.
 These results demonstrate that SDG8 functions to target a specific set of genes for histone methylation.
 These 4,060 genes comprise the “functional targets” of SDG8, which are not dependent on developmental stages (e.g. juvenile vs. reproductive).
 To probe direct binding of SDG8 to its functional targets, I created a HA-tagged SDG8 transgenic line (hSDG8) (Fig. 3A).
-Using the hSDG8 transgenic line, 2,267 genes were detected to directly bind to SDG8 (FDR<0.01 by SICER), which contains 728 of the 4,060 functional target genes.
+Using the hSDG8 transgenic line, 2,267 genes were detected to directly bind to SDG8 by anti-HA ChIP-Seq, which contains 728 of the 4,060 functional target genes.
 These 728 genes are thus “high confidence direct targets” of SDG8 (Fig. 3A), since they are both bound by SDG8 and their associated histones are methylated by SDG8.
-Additionally, as a group these specific targets of SDG8 have functional specificity related to energy metabolism (Fig. 3E) and cis-regulatory binding motif specificity (Fig. 3A).
-This indicates that a targeting mechanism exists to enable SDG8 to specifically recognize and regulate genes involved in energy metabolism by epigenetic control.
+Interestingly, as a group the targets of SDG8 have functional specificity related to energy metabolism (Fig. 3E) and cis-regulatory binding motif specificity (Fig. 3A).
+This indicates that a targeting mechanism exists to enable SDG8 to recognize and regulate genes involved in energy metabolism by epigenetic control.
 Importantly for network inference, SDG8 is required for elevating the mRNA level of its genomic targets (Fig. 3D).
 Therefore, I will use the 728 genomic targets of SDG8 as prior knowledge to inform the DFG modeling of sucrose time-series data as described above in modeling approaches.

 Innovation: In traditional gene network inference approaches, transcription factors have been typically used as predictors for gene expression change [10–13].
 However, to date these have not incorporated other regulatory molecules, like epigenetic regulators.
-In this aim, I am going to add epigenetic regulators in addition to TFs, as predictors in network inference, to study the function of epigenetic regulators in gene regulatory networks.
-In addition, biological databases such as TF-DNA binding databases [65] and KEGG metabolic pathway data [69] have been used as prior knowledge to inform network learning (Werhli and Husmeier, 2007).
-Recently, correlation data derived from histone modification profiles measured by ChIP-Seq was used as epigenetic priors to inform dynamic Bayesian network modeling, which improved the sensitivity and accuracy of the gene network model [19].
+In this aim, I am going to add epigenetic regulators as predictors in network inference, to study the function of epigenetic regulators in gene regulatory networks.
+Furthermore, biological databases such as TF-DNA binding databases [65] and KEGG metabolic pathway data [69] have been used as prior knowledge to inform network learning [67].
+Recently, correlation data derived from histone modification profiles was used as epigenetic priors to inform dynamic Bayesian network modeling, which improved the sensitivity and accuracy of the gene network model [19].
 However, experimentally confirmed genomic targets of epigenetic regulators have not previously been tested as prior knowledge for network inference.
-This is partially because genomic targets of epigenetic regulators are not as well documented and studied as TF targets are, given the relatively short history of such effort [20, 22, 70].
 Here, I aim to explore the innovative idea of using experimentally confirmed genomic targets of epigenetic regulators as prior knowledge to inform network inference.